qizhenkang/myEnglish/README.md

 [^ielts]: The International English Language Testing System ([IELTS](https://www.ielts.org/)).
 [^vocabulary]: The italics are what I am learning.
 [^plug-in]: Greasyfork Plug-in.
+[^question]: The number of questions answered are recorded.
+(Right questions / Total questions)

 <!-- [^3]: The structure of the sentence. -->